 If you’re tired of pushing a heavy mower around most weekends, then a self-propelled lawn mower could be the solution.
 Especially if you have a large lawn or if it’s on an incline.
-So today, we will be sharing our reviews of the best self-propelled lawn mowers.
+So today in this article, we will be sharing our top picks and reviews for the best self-propelled lawn mowers.

 We get that making a purchase like this requires insight and background knowledge, which is why we’ve put this article together for you.
-In addition to our mower reviews, you also get a handy buying guide that highlights some of the key things to consider before making a final decision.
+In addition to our mower reviews, you also get a handy buying guide that highlights some key factors to consider before making a final decision.

 So by the end of this guide, you will know what you can expect from a top-quality self-propelled mower, and you will be in a position to know which one would best suit your needs.

 What's In This Article

 - 1. Greenworks M-210-SP Self-Propelled Mower (Best Overall)

 - 2. Makita XML06PT1 Self-Propelled Lawn Mower (Best Premium Pick)